9woods123/cmd2airsim/README.md

 ### 0. Clone Repositories and Build the Workspace

-Before launching any nodes, make sure you have cloned the necessary packages into your `catkin_ws/src` folder:
+First, clone the necessary packages into your `catkin_ws/src` directory:

 ```bash
 cd ~/catkin_ws/src
 git clone https://github.com/9woods123/cmd2airsim.git
 ```

-Then go back to the workspace root and build:
+Then, go back to the workspace root and build the project:

 ```bash
 cd ~/catkin_ws